Intro: A Practical Doctrine for One-to-One Conflict

 If They Refuse Private Discussion:

 If the other party refuses private follow-up and insists on continuing the public callout, treat the public interaction itself as an active clarity test.
 Public rupture degrades the signal and raises the clarity threshold.
 Where clarity is forced to happen on-stage, remain silent and observe.
 They either pass clarity unaided, or you move to protection.
 Any punishment or mobilisation signal triggers immediate protection.
-Any DATIR signal activates immediate documentation and containment.
+Any DATIR signal activates immediate documentation and protection.

 Core Principle of Clarity Level